AiursoftWeb/Kahla/Readme.md

 1. Modify your `appsettings.json` to set all app settings to correct values.
     * Kahla is using SQL Server as this default database.
 Install SQL Server and set your connection string in `ConnectionString.DatabaseConnection`
     * Kahla is using Aiursoft integrated Authentication.
 Create a new app in [Aiursoft Developer Center](https://developer.aiursoft.com) and set your appId and appSecret
+    * Make sure you enabled `OAuth` and `Debug mode` for you app.
-    * Kahla is using Aiursoft OSS to store files.
-Create a new bucket in [Aiursoft Developer Center](https://developer.aiursoft.com/buckets) and set your bucket id.
+    * Kahla is using Aiursoft Probe to store files.
+Create a new site in [Aiursoft Developer Center](https://developer.aiursoft.com/) and set your site name.
 2. Execute `dotnet restore` under `./Kahla.Server` to restore all dotnet requirements
 3. Execute `dotnet ef database update` to seed your database
 4. Execute `dotnet run` to run the app